Josh McCown

-Joshua Treadwell McCown (born July 4, 1979) is an American professional football coach and former quarterback who is the quarterbacks coach for the Minnesota Vikings of the National Football League (NFL).
-He played college football for the SMU Mustangs and Sam Houston Bearkats, and was selected by the Arizona Cardinals in the third round of the 2002 NFL draft.
-McCown went on to play eighteen seasons in the NFL across twelve franchises.
-He also spent a season in the United Football League (UFL).
+Joshua Treadwell McCown (born July 4, 1979) is an American professional football coach and former quarterback.
+He is the offensive passing game coordinator and quarterbacks coach for the Minnesota Vikings of the National Football League (NFL).
+McCown played three seasons of college football for the SMU Mustangs, throwing for 27 touchdowns and 34 interceptions.
+He then transferred to play his final season of college football for the Sam Houston State Bearkats.

-McCown attended Jacksonville High School in Jacksonville, Texas, where he was named the East Texas Player of the Year and earned All-State honorable mention honors as a senior.
-He played three seasons for the SMU Mustangs of Southern Methodist University, where he passed for totals of 4,022 yards, 27 touchdowns, and 34 interceptions.
-He then transferred to play his final season of college football for the Sam Houston State Bearkats of Sam Houston State University.
 In his only season with the Bearkats, he threw for 3,481 yards, 32 touchdowns and 12 interceptions, earning Southland Football League Player of the Year and third-team Division I-AA All-American honors.
+McCown was selected by the Arizona Cardinals in the third round of the 2002 NFL draft.
+McCown was in the NFL for eighteen seasons and was a member of twelve different franchises.
+He also played one year in the United Football League (UFL).